-Syntax: getSystem [attribute] Syntax: setSystem attribute [value] Where: Where: [] : indicates an optional parameter [] : indicates an optional parameter attribute : is one of the following (or its alias): attribute : is one of the following (or its alias): label label location location model_number (model, model_no) restart serial number (serial, serial no) mac address (mac, mac addr) value for label : is a quoted string (30 chars max) version value for location : is a guoted string (30 chars max) start time (started) value for time : is formatted like "YYYY-MM-DD HH:MM:SS" (24 hr) time value for restart : none Examples: Examples: getSystem label : gets one attribute of the system setSystem label "WWW Servers" : sets label of the system getSystem : gets all attributes of the system setSystem restart : restarts the system software setSystem
+'''

+Syntax: setSystem attribute [value]

+Where:

+: indicates an optional parameter

+: is one of the following (or its alias):

+attribute

+label

+location

+restart

+reset!!!

+value for label

+: is a quoted string (30 chars max)

+value for location : is a quoted string (30 chars max)

+value for time

+: is formatted like "YYYY-MM-DD HH:MM:SS" (24 hr)

+value for restart

+: none

+value for reset

+: none (be careful!)

+Examples:

+setSystem label "WWW Servers" : sets label of the system

+setSystem restart

+: restarts the system software

+setSystem reset!!!

+: erases all settings and restores

+factory defaults.
+There is NO extra

+"are you sure" step.
+Be careful!

+'''